piyushverma2001/order-app/README.md

 # Laravel Order Processing System

-A comprehensive Laravel application demonstrating order creation with database transactions and asynchronous job processing for the PHP & Laravel Developer role evaluation at Payninja Technology Limited.
+A comprehensive Laravel application demonstrating order creation with database transactions and asynchronous job processing for the PHP & Laravel Developer.

 ## Features